 In this tutorial, we will show you how to install TeamViewer on Linux Mint 20.
 For those of you who didn’t know, TeamViewer is a great tool for remote control, video conference, desktop, and file sharing over the network.
-Versions are available for the Microsoft Windows, Mac OS, Desktop Linux, iOS, Android, and Windows Phone operating systems.
+Versions are available for Microsoft Windows, Mac OS, Desktop Linux, iOS, Android, and Windows Phone operating systems.
 It is also possible to access a machine running TeamViewer with a web browser.
-While the main focus of the application is remote control of computers, collaboration and presentation features are included.
+While the main focus of the application is the remote control of computers, collaboration and presentation features are included.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of TeamViewer remote desktop sharing on a Linux Mint 20 (Ulyana).
+I will show you the step-by-step installation of TeamViewer remote desktop sharing on a Linux Mint 20 (Ulyana).

 - A server running one of the following operating systems: Linux Mint 20 (Ulyana).